hackmdio/codimd/public/docs/features.md

 ## ToDo List:
 - [ ] ToDos
   - [x] Buy some salad
   - [ ] Brush teeth
   - [x] Drink some water

 ## Code Block:
-We support many code languages, use the auto complete to see the list.
+We support many programming languages, use the auto complete function to see the entire list.
 ```javascript=
 var s = "JavaScript syntax highlighting";
 alert(s);